craftingcity/The-Known-World/Junie's Characters/Tiana Turing.md

 *Whispering Skull of Varr'thul (req. attune)* - While carried, 'Revenants' and similar undead have disadvantage against you, and you resist necrotic damage against them, and 1/day, command word, within 30ft those creatures must succeed on DC 15 Wisdom or be Turned.

-Vresk's Shack is Hallowed.
+Bramble's Shack is Hallowed.
 We take a nap and move on.
 To the swamp.

 We reach a fork, the left path has a cloak on a branch worn by a member of our crew!